-Alma Schindler Mahler is famous for marrying and having affairs with some of the most brilliant and accomplished men of the 20th century.
+Alma Schindler Mahler was famous for marrying and having affairs with some of the most brilliant and accomplished men of the 20th century.
 She was a composer, sculptor and writer who wanted to be famous for her own intellectual creations, but she lived at a time when it was extremely difficult for women to be prominent in the arts.
 She took the next best approach by marrying and loving some of the leading musicians, composers, architects, painters and writers of the era.
 In spite of her incredible success in the bedroom, every one of her countless dalliances made her miserable and she never really had a happy relationship with anyone in her entire life.
 Here is the story of a brilliant and talented woman who was distraught because she had to subjugate her own accomplishments to those of her lovers.
-While you read her story, listen to the song about her incredible number of brilliant lovers, written and sung by Tom Lehrer after Alma died at age 85. .

 Her Mother Taught Her Well Alma was born in Vienna in 1879, and had a model for her future lifestyle in her mother, Hamburg singer Anna Sofie Bergen.
 Soon after her mother married her father, the prominent Viennese landscape painter Emil Schindler, she had an affair with his colleague, Julius Victor Berger, from which Alma's half-sister Grete was born in 1881.
 Her mother also had an ongoing affair with Carl Moll, her husband's student and assistant.
 When Alma was 13, her father died from appendicitis, and her mother married Carl Moll soon after that.
 Later her stepfather and another half-sister, Maria, became fervent Nazis who committed suicide in April 1945, just before the German surrender in World War II.